Emily Hanford (@emilyhanford) released (8-6-2020) an article about reading entitled:

 Recognizing unfamiliar words depends on knowing how to interpret the patterns of letters within words.

-Bear with me a while as we establish a foundation for understanding why English is writing is so confusing, and how that confusion causes today’s “Science of Reading” to assume that beginners will not become good readers unless they are taught how their written language works.
+Bear with me a while as we establish a foundation for understanding why English writing is so confusing, and how that confusion causes today’s “Science of Reading” to assume that beginners will not become good readers unless they are taught how their written language works.

 Zhèxiē huà duì nín “shuō”le shénme ma?